mead-ml/mead-baseline/README.md

 This is an efficient implementation of static embeddings.
 Unlike approaches that try to reuse the main code and then zero gradients on updates, this code preprocesses the training data directly to word vectors.
 This means that the first layer of the network is simply TemporalConvolution.
 This keeps memory usage on the GPU estremely low, which means it can scale to larger problems.
 This model is usually competitive with fine-tuning (it sometimes out-performs fine-tuning), and the code is very simple to implement from scratch (with no deep learning frameworks).

-For handling data with high word sparsity, and for data where morphological features are useful, we also provide a very simple solution that occasionally does improve results -- we simply use the average of character vectors generated using word2vec and concatenate this vector.
+For handling data with high word sparsity, and for data where morphological features are useful, we also provide a very simple solution that occasionally does improve results -- we simply use the average of character vectors passed in from a word2vec-style binary file and concatenate this word representation to the word2vec vector.
 This is an option in the fixed embeddings version only.
-This is useful for problems like Language Detection, for example
+This is useful for problems like Language Detection in Twitter, for example.

 If you are looking specifically for Yoon Kim's multi-channel model, his code is open source (https://github.com/yoonkim/CNN_sentence) and there is another project on Github from Harvard NLP which recreates it in Torch (https://github.com/harvardnlp/sent-conv-torch).
 By focusing on the static and non-static models, we are able to keep this code lean, easy to understand, and applicable as a baseline to a broad range of problems.
-Unlike other versions, we treat fine tuning and static as different implementations, which removes a LookupTable from the static method.

 Also note that for static implementations, batch size and optimization methods can be quite simple.
 Often batch sizes of 1-10 with vanilla SGD produce terrific results.